sncfl/netex/documentation/03_data_organisation.md

 This approach keeps each file small, focused, and easy to validate.

-Although NeTEx permits combining multiple business frames within a CompositeFrame, the Luxembourg WP1 profile applies a documented and predictable structure per file type.
+Although NeTEx permits combining multiple business frames within a CompositeFrame, the CFL MVP profile applies a documented and predictable structure per file type.
 This approach is adopted to:

 - keep files **small**, **focused**, and **easy to validate** (XSD and Schematron);
 - simplify **interpretation**, **maintenance**, and onboarding for new contributors;